 It’s sometimes easy to spot a “failing” school – if tests scores are low, it’s usually correlated to a lack of financial resources.
 If, however, that was the true measure of a failing school, it would stand to reason that every student in school districts which serve affluent communities would see every student score “proficient” – and that’s not reality either.

 Sure, finances, resources, and quality teachers play systemically important roles in determining educational outcomes.
 It’s not that good finances lead to better resources which lead to better teachers which leads to better educated students.
-It’s finances, resources and teachers all work together systemically to create an environment conducive to learning and, more importantly, an “experience” that makes children want to succeed.
+It’s finances, resources and teachers all working together systemically to create an environment conducive to learning and, more importantly, an “experience” that makes children intrinsically want to succeed.

-But for “The Advantage” that you can bring to your school as well as the school district, watch https://vimeo.com/86652680
+For “The Advantage” that you can bring to your school as well as the school district, watch https://vimeo.com/86652680

 At this point of history, where parents have a number of educational options for their children, know that they’re Millennials, and not only do they have a particular mindset, but that in addition to the tuition they may have to pay if they enroll their children in a faith-based or private school, they’re also paying on their own student loan debts from their college experience!
 This video may have a significant impact on maximizing your school’s continued, or, perhaps, journey toward, success.